lostpebble/pullstate/docs/async-post-action-hook.md

 });
 ```

 Here we are updating our `GalleryStore` inside the action.
-The problem with this is that upon hitting a cached value, this action will not be run again - and hence the state inside the store will not be updated with the new pictures.
+The problem with this is that upon hitting a cached value, this action will not be run again ([unless cache broken](async-cache-clearing.md)) - and hence the `pictures` state inside the store will not be replaced with the new pictures.

 In comes `postActionHook` to save the day: